-The Company's significant accounting policies are disclosed in the audited consolidated financial statements for the year ended December 31, 2021, and notes thereto, which are included in the Company's Annual Report on Form 10-K that was filed with the Securities and Exchange Commission, or the SEC, on February 28, 2022, or the 2021 Form 10-K. Since the date of those financial statements, there have been no material changes to Beam's significant accounting policies.
+The Company's significant accounting policies are disclosed in the audited consolidated financial statements for the year ended December 31, 2021, and notes thereto, which are included in the Company's Annual Report on Form 10-K that was filed with the Securities and Exchange Commission, or the SEC, on February 28, 2022, or the 2021 Form 10-K. Since the date of those financial statements, there have been no material changes to Beam's significant accounting policies except with respect to equity method accounting as described below.